Databricks Spark jobs optimization techniques: Shuffle partition technique (Part 1)

 The example was using a small DataFrame with a limited cluster, which does not need to consider the size of each partition and has no skew keys.
 While optimizing a larger DataFrame, the solution will also include checking the size for each partition and making sure each partition is well distributed.

-The ideal size of each partition is around 100-200 mb.
-Smaller size of partitions will increase the parallel running jobs, which can improve performance, but too small of a partition will cause overhead and increasing the GC time.
+The ideal size of each partition is around 100-200 MB.
+The smaller size of partitions will increase the parallel running jobs, which can improve performance, but too small of a partition will cause overhead and increasing the GC time.
 Larger partitions will decrease the number of jobs running parallelly and leave some cores ideal by having no jobs to do.
-If you also have a skew key issue, try to add a dummy column and force Spark to partition on the well distributed dummy column while partition then drop the dummy column while writing.
+If you also have a skew key issue, try to add a dummy column and force Spark to partition on the well-distributed dummy column while partition then drops the dummy column while writing.